Neumorphism: The art of shadow and light

 What does neumorphism look like in UI design and what can it do for your product?
-We've got the full run-through for you on this new trend!
+Learn about the key principles and best practices of this design style.

-Neumorphism was born from skeuomorphism and went on to create an entire new UX style.
-Designers from all over the world have seen catchy neumorphic designs on Dribbble and Behance – and now, it’s a trend in its own right.
+Neumorphism was born from skeuomorphism and went on to create an entirely new UX style.
+Designers from all over the world have seen catchy neumorphic designs on Dribbble and Behance — and now, it’s a design style in its own right.

 But what is neumorphism?
 How does one apply that to UI design?
 What impact does this style have over the feel and usability of the interface?